Skip to content

 How Long Does It Take to Bench 225?

 The honest answer: it depends entirely on your bodyweight.
 A 225 lb bench press is a completely different achievement for a 150 lb lifter than for a 220 lb lifter.
-Using 2.5M+ verified competition results, we can tell you exactly where 225 lbs falls at your bodyweight.
+Using the FitnessVolt strength standards, our modeled level tables by bodyweight, we can tell you where 225 lbs falls at your bodyweight.

-For a 180 lb male, 225 lbs falls in the Intermediate-Advanced range (50th-80th percentile).
-The intermediate (50th percentile) bench press at 180 lbs is 221 lbs.
+For a 180 lb male, 225 lbs falls in the Intermediate-Advanced range of the standards.
+The intermediate-tier bench press standard at 180 lbs is 221 lbs.
 Based on typical progression rates, a 180 lb male with consistent training can expect to reach 225 lbs in approximately 2-4 years of dedicated training.

 Where Does a 225 lb Bench Fall at Your Bodyweight?